 How to get there: You can walk around 5 minutes either from Quarry Bay MTR station or Tai Koo MTR Station – around same distance from either, both stations are on the blue Hong Kong island line, approx half an hour on the MTR from Central.

 6.Tamar Park 22.2816° N, 114.1658° E

-One of the cutest and easiest places to reach for sunset.
+One of the cutest and EASIEST places to reach for sunset, no hiking or stairs required to reach this spot – yet not many people shoot here!
 An open area right next to AIA, where you can also watch dogs run and join yoga classes.

 7. Kowloon Peak/ Fei Ngo Shan, Suicide Peak 22.3333° N, 114.2167° E

 My favourite hike of all time – Kowloon Peak or Fei Ngor Shan or Fei Ngo Shan standing 602m (1,975 ft) second highest mountain in Hong Kong.

 The most photogenic city view hike in my opinion, with alot of climbing over large rocks and even a helicopter pad!
 You won’t regret coming here whether day or night if you’re a city lover.
 There won’t be crowds here fighting the same spot as you BUT it’s not easy to get up, in the summer it can be pretty difficult!
 Make sure you go on a clear day though otherwise you will be inside clouds!